adam-berlak/REL-Studios-Music-Robot/[1]-Music-Theory-Library/README.md

 >>> D_Major_Scale = C_Major_Scale + 2
 [D, E, F#, G, A, B, C#]
 ```
 Build a chord off of a scale degree, the build chord method has two optional params, the amount of notes in the chord, and the skip size, by default, chords are comprised of four notes with a skip size of two.
+In this case we are building a chord with five notes on the fourth scale degree of the dorian scale/mode.
 ```
 >>> G9 = D_Dorian_Scale[4].buildChord(5)
 [G, B, D, F, A]